 The Company currently has no revenue from operations.
-In order to continue to advance and develop the El Cobre project, the Company will have to raise additional capital.
+In order to continue to advance and develop its mineral properties, the Company will have to raise additional capital.
 The sources of funds currently available to the Company include equity capital, potential debt capital or the offering of an interest in its projects to another party.
 The Company currently has sufficient financial resources to undertake all of its currently planned exploration and development programs.